BrazenCloud/beachhead/README.md

 The `beachhead:assessor` action kicks off Beachhead.
 It will initiate the following jobs automatically:

-- `map:discover`: Periodically run Asset discovery.
+- `beachhead:assetDiscover`: Periodically run Asset discovery.
-- `runway:deploy`: Periodically attempt to autodeploy the BrazenCloud agent.
+- `beachhead:bcDeployer`: Periodically deploy the BrazenCloud agent to discovered endpoints.
 - `beachhead:deployer`: Periodically scan for endpoints with the BrazenCloud agent that need the other agents installed.
 - `beachhead:monitor`: Periodically update the coverage report.